 Spyforce was scheduled

-to premiere in Melbourne on July 23, 1971, and finally made its debut on August 26 in a
+to premiere in Melbourne on July 23, 1971, and finally made its debut on August 26.

-7:30 PM Thursday timeslot.
-Critics gave it a mixed reception - most liked it, although
+series was finally screened.
+Critics gave Spyforce a mixed reception - most liked it, although

 they had some reservations about the first episode, citing a patchy script and stilted